 ABC Beach, May 2015.
-Our Tioman base was the peaceful ABC neighbourhood, with its leafy shaded lanes and this gorgeous little beach.
-After our day snorkelling in and around the island, we hit the local bar for pizza and beers.
-And our party became six that night with the addition of a German guy called Joe, quite possibly the whitest human being I’ve ever seen.
-It was a fantastic evening with an idyllic pink-orange sunset, the drunken banter rolling late into the night.
+Our Tioman base was the peaceful ABC neighbourhood, with its leafy lanes and this gorgeous little beach.
+Every evening our merry band of travelers would hit the local bar for pizza and beers.
+And our party became six one night with the addition of a German guy called Joe, quite possibly the whitest human being I’ve ever seen.
+It was a fantastic evening with an idyllic pink-orange sunset and the drunken banter rolling late into the night.

 Trekking to Juara Village, May 2015.
 The next morning we all woke up at the crack of dawn to embark on a seven-kilometer jungle trek across the island.
 Our destination was the eastern Village of Juara, a peaceful corner of Tioman with a stunning stretch of beach and secluded bay.
 It was an additional two kilometres just to get to the settlement of Tekek where the jungle trail started.
 We walked that too, pausing only for breakfast and supplies.